-Around 56,000 people die annually in Scotland.
+58, 503 people died in in Scotland in 2018.
 Of these it is estimated that as many as 46,000 people will have needs arising from living with deteriorating health for years, months or weeks before they die.
 Caring for people reaching the end of life is a major core activity for Scotland's health and care system:

-Death in hospitals: on any given day 29% of all patients in acute hospitals are in their last year of life9.
+Death in hospitals: on any given day 29% of all patients in acute hospitals are in their last year of life.
 Nearly 1 in 10 of patients in hospital will die during their current admission and 54% of deaths take place in hospital.